 Every individual is not necessarily a good candidate for LASIK eye surgery.
 Every eye is unique, and corneas are just as distinctive as fingerprints or DNA.
 When you find a surgeon you like and decide to proceed, you will undergo a comprehensive evaluation of your eyes to test for corneal thickness, pupil size, refractive error, astigmatism, etc., and the surgeon will make a final determination about your candidacy for LASIK surgery.

-To be sure your vision is in the hands of the best, most capable LASIK surgeons in Pennsylvania, look for board certified cornea experts who specialize in the bladeless technique, such as those at Eye Consultants of Pennsylvania.
+To be sure your vision is in the hands of the best, most capable LASIK surgeon in Pennsylvania, look for board certified ophthalmologist and Fellowship trained cornea experts who specialize in the bladeless technique, such as those at Eye Consultants of Pennsylvania.
 Contact us today to schedule a free consultation.